TrainWeb.org Facebook Page

 The Stronach Group, the dominant player in Maryland horseracing, announced plans in 2018 to shift activity away from Pimilco in Baltimore, to both Laurel and Bowie.
 That plan was scrapped after Pimlico received upgrades.

 The train yard was/is to the north of the race oval.
 There were/are eight storage tracks, each 600 to 1010 feet in length, where past racegoers disembarked then later, richer or poorer, climbed back aboard.
 Ten trains would arrive per race day during peak popularity.
-The trains departed after certain races of that day, such as the seventh or ninth, had been completed.
+The trains departed after certain races of that day, such as the seventh or eighth, had been completed.

 Link: similar view 1992, source page